 Friends of Waterfront Seattle (Friends) is the nonprofit partner to the City of Seattle, helping to execute, steward, and program Seattle’s future Waterfront Park, designed by James Corner Field Operations and under construction now.
 Friends’ mission is to build awareness, fundraise, and manage the future Waterfront Park in partnership with the City, all with the goal to ensure that the waterfront is beautiful, vibrant, and welcoming to all.

-The Waterfront Park Ambassador will support summer activation of Pier 58, approximately June–September.
-During the Fall months this role will grow to include help with planning for the first piece of the future park, Pier 62, slated to open in Winter 2019.
-Once Pier 62 opens, the Waterfront Park Ambassador will be dedicated to activation and programming efforts on Pier 62 – supporting year round daily park use and cultural, recreational, educational, and civic events and activities at the new pier and supporting causal use of Pier 58 until it goes under construction in 2021.
+The Waterfront Park Ambassador will be dedicated to activation and programming efforts on Pier 62 and the surrounding Waterfront – supporting year-round daily park use as well as cultural, recreational, educational, and civic events and activities at the new pier.
 The complete Waterfront Park will open in 2023.
-Learn more about the project and Friends of Waterfront Seattle at friendsofwaterfrontseattle.org.
+Learn more about the project and Friends of Waterfront Seattle at: www.friendsofwaterfrontseattle.org.

 The Park Ambassador is responsible for the daily operations in the park, ensuring that our waterfront public spaces are clean, welcoming and fully activated public spaces for all to enjoy, contributing to the realization of the vision for a new era of Seattle’s central waterfront.